zoroqi/srid.ca/imported/US Election 2020.md

 This work-in-progress note is about an ongoing event.
 :::

-Presidential election between the incubent [[Donald Trump]] and Joe Biden.
+Presidential election between the incumbent [[Donald Trump]] and Joe Biden.

 ## Electoral fraud summary